Skip to content

 Green-on-Green

-For green-on-green weed detection, recent research indicates that high-resolution RGB cameras are particularly effective.
-Integrating RGB imagery with advanced identification tools enables reliable detection of weeds growing within crops, pastures, and other vegetative environments..
+Recent research indicates that high-resolution RGB cameras are particularly effective for green-on-green weed detection.
+Integrating RGB imagery with advanced identification tools like the Magic Tool enables reliable detection of weeds growing within crops, pastures, and other vegetative environments.

-For accurate detection, one must fly at a time when the weeds are visually distinct from the crop (e.g., by color, height, or diameter).
+For accurate detection, one must fly when the weeds are visually distinct from the crop (e.g., by color, height, and diameter).

 Examples: